White House troubled by Russia sanctions bill

 Republicans argue that Democrats are the ones holding up the measure.
 AshLee Strong, spokeswoman for House Speaker Paul Ryan, said that “House Democrats are blocking (movement) and demanding their own changes to the bill.”

-Since the Senate bill voted on the bill, a lot has happened that has raised tensions over Russia, putting the current dispute into sharper focus.
+Since the Senate voted on the bill, several events occurred that raised tensions over Russia, putting the current dispute into sharper focus.

-Last week, Trump attended the G-20 meeting, where he emerged from a meeting with Russian President Vladimir Putin pledging a new era of cooperation on Syria and even cybersecurity, where the presidentsuggested a joint U.S.-Russia team to tackle the issue, although Trump later backed off the idea.
+Last week, Trump attended the G-20 meeting, where he emerged from a meeting with Russian President Vladimir Putin pledging a new era of cooperation on Syria and cybersecurity.
+The president evensuggested a joint U.S.-Russia team to tackle the issue, although Trump later backed off the idea.
 The White House sent mixed messages on whether the president accepted Putin’s denial of involvement in the election hacking and Trump has publicly sowed doubt about his own intelligence agencies’ conclusions.

 As the large vote margin on the sanctions bill indicated, Trump’s approach was far out of step with his own party in Congress.